+Domain:

 E87 Curation Activity

-E78 Curated Holding
+Range: E78 Curated Holding

+Quantification: many to many, necessary (1,n:0,n)

+Scope note:

 This property associates an instance of E87 Curation Activity with the instance of E78 Curated Holding with that is subject of that curation activity following some implicit or explicit curation plan.

+Examples:

-- The curation activities of the Benaki Museum (E87) curated the acquisition of dolls and games of urban and folk manufacture dating from the 17th to the 20th century, from England, France and Germany for the "Toys, Games and Childhood Collection (E78) of the Museum (Benaki Museum, 2016) - The curation activities of the Historical Museum of Crete, Heraklion, Crete (E87) curated the development of the permanent Numismatic Collection (E78) (Historical Museum of Crete, 2005-2020) - The curation activities of Mikael Heggelund Foslie (E87) curated the Mikael Heggelund Foslie's coralline red algae Herbarium (Woelkerling, 2005)
+The curation activity of the Benaki Museum for the Toys, Games and Childhood Collection (E87) curated The Toys, Games and Childhood Collection of the Benaki Museum (E78).
+[The curation activity included the acquisition of dolls and games of urban and folk manufacture dating from the 17th to the 20th century, from England, France and Germany for the Toys, Games and Childhood Collection of the museum.]
+(Benaki Museum, 2016) The curation activity for the permanent Numismatic Collection of the Historical Museum of Crete, Heraklion, Crete from 2005 up to the present (E87) curated the Numismatic Collection (E78).
+(Historical Museum of Crete, 2005) The curation activity of Mikael Heggelund Foslie (E87) curated the Mikael Heggelund Foslie's coralline red algae Herbarium (E78) (Woelkerling et al., 2005)

+In First Order Logic:

-$$P147(x,y) \Rightarrow E78(y)$$
+$P147(x,y) \Rightarrow E87(x)$